WASdev/tool.accelerate.core/README.md

 3. In `liberty-starter-wlpcfg/servers/StarterServer/server.xml` add your application to the list.
 You need to provide the name of the war file being created in location, the context-root that matches the endpoint specified in the `services.json` file in step 1 and the id you specified in step 1.

 If you run `gradle clean build` your new project should now be built and the war should be put into the apps directory of your server.

+### User interface

+The code for the UI is under `liberty-starter-application/src/main/webapp`.
+It is built using [AngularJS](https://angularjs.org/).
+The content is defined in html files and then controlled using javascript files.

+There are three top level html files:
+* `index.html` is the main page for app accelerator
+* `wdt.html` provides content for the 'deploying to WDT' [instruction page](https://liberty-app-accelerator.wasdev.developer.ibm.com/start/wdt.html)
+* `plugin.html` is a test html page for allowing developers an easy way to extend app acceleratot and is not currently linked from the main page

+There are three html files in `webap/includes` that build up the key pieces of the UI:
+* `technologies.html` represents Step 1 of the app accelerator UI
+* `download.html` represents Step 2 of the app accelerator UI
+* `footer.html` provides the footer for the web pages

+The `js` directory contains the javascript that controls the Angular tags in the html.
+The javascript files are splot into controllers, directives and services.

+The `appCtrl.js` controller provides the core functionality that controls which parts of the html is shown at any one time.

+The `appacc.js` service handles calls to the app accelerator backend and stores the users selections as they move through the page.

+The `ga.js` service passes information to Google Analytics for processing.

+The `techoptions.js` directive enables a specific technology to provide additional options.
+Thw Swagger technology type is one example of this.

+the `/webapp/options` directory contains additional html and js files for technologies that require additional options.
+For example `options/swagger` provides html and javascript for the buttons to allow a user to upload a swagger.yaml file.

+### Application Generation

+Application generation is performed by the classes in `liberty-starter-application/src/main/java/com/ibm/liberty/starter`.

+Applications are generated following calls to either the `LibertyTechnologySelector` or `GitHubProjectEndpoint` APIs.
+When creating in GitHub the actual generation is invoked when the `GitHubCallback` class is invoked.

+Input validation is performed using the `ProjectContructionInput`, `ProjectContructionInputData` and `PatternValidation` classes.

+The `ProjectConstructor` class contains the core generation logic.

+Template files are located in `liberty-starter-application/skeletions`.
+The files in `base` are copied straight into the generated application.
+Files from the technology microservices are also copied directly into the generated application.

+Files in `skeletons/specialFiles` are processed before being written out.
+Gradle files are processed using commands in `liberty-starter-application/src/main/java/com/ibm/liberty/starter/build/gradle` and Maven files are processed using commands in `liberty-starter-application/src/main/java/com/ibm/liberty/starter/build/maven`.

 ### Testing Create on GitHub Capability